- Zeli Pro Premium Tools

 - Hair on Cowhide - Brindle $315.00USD

-A proud tradition for 130 years.
+A proud tradition for over 130 years.
 Zelikovitz Leathers is the oldest distributor of leather & craft supplies in the World.

 Originally founded as S. Cohen & Son in Halifax, Nova Scotia in 1890 by Samuel Cohen, the company was moved to Ottawa in 1905 by his son, Morris Zelikovitz, and renamed it to Zelikovitz Leathers and Shoe Findings.
 The business opened on Rideau Street and later moved to Bank Street.
 Morris' son, Joseph Zelikovitz, changed the name of the enterprise to Zelikovitz Leathers.
 Zelikovitz Leathers has always set the standard for quality.